-Fellowships are opportunities for rising tenth graders to volunteer with SSA Summer programs.
+Fellowships are very limited and competitive opportunities for rising tenth graders to volunteer with SSA Summer programs.
 Fellows have two options: they can join two counselors in overseeing a group of elementary-aged campers at Day Camp Discovery; or they can join an activity area to act as a teaching assistant.
 All hours are documented so that they can be used towards National Honor Society, scholarships, etc.

-The application process to become a fellow is easy.
-Simply complete our online employment application, and you will be contacted for a brief interview or phone call.
+The application process to become a Jr. Counselor is easy, simply complete our online employment application, and you will be contacted for a brief interview or phone call.
 Once accepted, all junior counselors must complete a Pennsylvania Criminal Background Check, a Pennsylvania Childline Background Check and an FBI Background Check.
 These positions are highly limited and very competitive.
 Interviews begin in mid-January 2020.